owenshadburne/SQL-Importer/readme.md

-This SQL lite-based program coverts any file of type json, csv, and xml to an sql lite database when passed in as an agrument
+This SQL lite-based python program coverts any file of type json, csv, and xml to an sql lite database when passed in as an agrument.
+This was written in my senior year of high school as a part of my Computer Science Independent Studies class.